xinglin/hugo-site/content/blog/books-papers.md

 +++

 ## Books
+* *A Philosophy of Software Design*, John Ousterhout, Professor at Stanford University
+* *UNIX - A History and a Memorior*, Brian Kernighan, Professor at Princeton University
-1. *HOW NOT TO BE WRONG*, Jordan Ellenberg, Professor of Mathematics at the University of Wisconsin-Madison
+* *HOW NOT TO BE WRONG*, Jordan Ellenberg, Professor of Mathematics at the University of Wisconsin-Madison
-2. *THINKING, FAST AND SLOW*, Daniel Kahneman, Professor of Psychology Emeritus at Princeton University
+* *THINKING, FAST AND SLOW*, Daniel Kahneman, Professor of Psychology Emeritus at Princeton University

-3. *China's Economy*, Arthur R. Kroeber
+* *China's Economy*, Arthur R. Kroeber

 ## Papers